My Photography & Travel Guide to Bosque Del Apache, NM

 WHEN TO GO

-The most exciting time to visit is between November and February when thousands of migratory birds return to wait out the winter.
-But really any time is magical in the bosque.
+But really, any time is magical in the bosque.
 You’ll see wild turkeys and fiery colors in fall, Bald Eagles in winter, and wildflowers in spring.
 The ecosystem supports more than just birds.
 Scores of other species, including Mule Deer, bobcats, coyotes, elk, and Mountain Lions, make their home here.

 Where is Bosque Del Apache?